-- 77. Senior Officers receive the same treatment as all other employees on resignation or termination, subject to statutory provisions and the separate National Agreements. - 78.
-The Council has a single redundancy scheme which applies to all employees - 79.
-It should be noted that the legal position on public sector exit payments has not yet been finalised by the Government.
-Exit payments are those that are paid to leavers and would include redundancy pay, pay in lieu of notice and settlement agreements.
+- 75. Senior Officers receive the same treatment as all other employees on resignation or termination, subject to statutory provisions and the separate National Agreements. - 76.
+The Council has a single redundancy scheme which applies to all employees.

 Publication and access to information on Senior Pay